 We do not charge our borrowers a prepayment penalty.

 Funding Circle USA may assess a late fee, but this fee is used to help cover the incremental costs of collecting a late payment; investors receive 50% of the late payment fee, distributed based on the individual ownership percentage of the loan.

 Funding Circle USA closely monitors our loan portfolio and strives to identify potential payment issues before missed payments occur.
-Funding Circle USA and its sub-servicer are notified if there are any additional UCC filings by the borrower or if there are new adverse actions or impairments added to their Experian Commercial Credit Report.
+Funding Circle USA periodically obtain borrowers’ Commercial Credit Reports which reflect any additional debt that a borrower has incurred.
 In addition, Funding Circle USA is periodically in contact with borrowers to discuss topics regarding the state of their business.

 When a monthly ACH debit fails, our sub-servicer contacts us the same day.
 Based on the Borrower’s willingness to engage with us, Funding Circle USA unilaterally determines whether to have our sub-servicer continue the collection effort or whether it should take over all forward communications.